eagereyes/eagereyes.org/blog/2009/interactively-explore-climate-data.md

 >	<p>This is very nice.
 Definitely shows the trends in a clear way.
 I'd love to have you get involved in the discussion at the #climatedata forum - <a href="http://climatedata.blprnt.com" target="_blank">http://climatedata.blprnt.com</a></p>

 <a href="http://www.flinklabs.com" rel="nofollow noopener" target="_blank">Ben</a> says…
 >	<p>This is a very excellent representation.
-The 2d geo viz and our 3d one both show the changing temp within a year but do very very little in showing the gradual year on year increase.&nbsp;</p>
+The 2d geo viz and our 3d one both show the changing temp within a year but do very very little in showing the gradual year on year increase. </p>
 >	<p>Your representation highlighting the flattening of the curve over time is brilliant!!</p>

 <a href="http://www.novonon.com" rel="nofollow noopener" target="_blank">Egg Davis</a> says…
 >	<p>Robert,</p>
->	<p>&nbsp;</p>
+>	<p> </p>
 >	<p>Nice!
 I haven't seen anyone interactively link the annual cycle to long-term changes in this way before.
 Neither the grey background nor the standard dev shows up for me (I'm running FF 3.5.5 under XP).</p>

 Robert Kosara says…